kxbmap/sbt-jooq/README.md

 libraryDependencies += "com.h2database" % "h2" % "1.4.196" % "jooq"

 // jOOQ library version
-// default: 3.10.0
+// default: 3.10.1
-jooqVersion := "3.10.0"
+jooqVersion := "3.10.1"

+// jOOQ maven group ID
+// If you want to use commercial version of jOOQ, set appropriate group ID
+// For details, please refer to the jOOQ manual
+// default: org.jooq
+jooqGroupId := "org.jooq"

 // Add jOOQ dependencies automatically if true
-// If you want to use commercial version of jOOQ, set this flag to false and
+// If you want to manage jOOQ dependencies manually, set this flag to false
-// put jooq-x.y.z.jar, jooq-codegen-x.y.z.jar and jooq-meta-x.y.z.jar to lib folder
 // default: true
 autoJooqLibrary := true